hamza890890/372-Assignment-7/README.md

      DATABASE_URL=your_neon_database_url_here

 4. Run the SQL Setup Script
-   Paste the provided SQL file into Neon's SQL editor to create and populate:
+   Paste the provided SQL script (at the bottom of these instructions) into Neon's SQL editor to create and populate:
    - categories table
    - jokes table
    - Initial jokes for funnyJoke and lameJoke